TMaja/Front-End-Knowledge/README.md

 # Front-End-Basic-Knowledge
-Expressing Front End through simple web pages and jquery functions using the basic knowledge in JavaScript and Bootstrap.
+Expressing Front End through simple web pages and jquery functions using the basic knowledge in JavaScript, Bootstrap and Angular.